amitlan/website/writing/pg/partition-logical-replication/index.md

 ## ...slightly more conveniently

-If your shop uses logical replication to selectively replicate tables between two PostgreSQL clusters and you also happen to rely on partitioning for some of your tables that need to be replicated, you may have been faced with a frustrating situation that would start with encountering this error on the publishing server:
+If your shop uses logical replication to selectively replicate tables between two PostgreSQL clusters and you also happen to rely on partitioning for some of those tables, you may have been faced with possibly somewhat annoying situation of getting this error on the publishing server:

 ```
 CREATE PUBLICATION "pub" FOR TABLE "foo";